mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

 Use butter instead of oil.

 Use crushed garlic instead of powder.

-Rosemary is another spice option.
+Add rosemary or 3/4 tsp. aniseed.

 You can half-fill the wells of a regular muffin tin, if that's all you have.